kalekdev/uni/semester-1/nus-1/notes.typ

   arrow(J) = kappa arrow(E)
 $

-Considering a cylinder with length $l$, homogenous conductivity $kappa$ and cross sectional area $A$ laying orthogonal to a homogenous electric field caused by electrodes with constant potentials $phi_1$ and $phi_2$ which continuously provides charges / holes.
+Considering a cylinder with length $l$, homogenous conductivity $kappa$ and cross sectional area $A$ lying orthogonal to a homogenous electric field caused by electrodes with constant potentials $phi_1$ and $phi_2$ which continuously provides charges / holes.
 By integrating the fields in this equation we can derive the most fundamental equation in electronics.

 The current through any cross-section in the cylinder is:
 $